 Reply: Thank you for your thoughtful consideration of our study and for highlighting the potential divergence in procedures among selected datasets.

 In our paper, we established inclusion criteria based on the stimuli's neutrality and the newly formation of associations.
 Specifically, we focused on stimuli that did not involve familiarity (such as oneself or friends’ name or face) to ensure consistency across the datasets.
 While we acknowledge the procedural differences, such as the sequential matching task employed by Wozniak et al. 2018, we prioritized the adherence to our inclusion criteria.
 As such, deviations from the original matching task, such as the timing of stimulus presentation or the nature of stimuli used, were considered secondary to the overarching criteria of stimulus neutrality.
 In the revised manuscript, we explicitly explained why we include this study.
-The newly added explanation is pasted as below (see also, p.7
+The newly added explanation is pasted as below (see also, p.7):

-Thank you once again for your insightful comments, which have contributed to the refinement of our research.
+“For our analysis, we focused exclusively on datasets that adhered to the design of SMT without incorporating any stimuli that could potentially trigger a familiarity effect (e.g., oneself or friends’ name or face).
+Procedural differences from the original matching task (e.g., the timing of stimulus presentation; the nature of stimuli used), were considered secondary to the overarching criteria of stimulus neutrality.”

 Reviewer Comment 1.2— Discussion: Several studies have already used SPE and tried to correlated it with measures reflecting individual differences.
 I think that such studies should be discussed, as well as whether the results obtained in this study can contribute to our understanding of these previous studies.
 For example: Hobbs, Sui, Kessler, Munafo, Button, 2021 for SPE and depression, Williams, Nicholson, Grainger, 2018 and Moseley, Liu, Gregory-Smith, Baron-Cohen, Sui, 2021 for autism.

 Reply: Thank you for your thoughtful consideration.

 We have incorporated discussions of these studies in both the introduction and the discussion sections of our manuscript (in p.21).
 At the group level, the interpretations remain largely consistent.
 However, when extrapolating to individual-level analyses, caution may be warranted.
 Nonetheless, reaction time (RT) measures remain robust, particularly in existing studies focusing on individual-level differences, where reliability results are generally satisfactory.

+“More specifically, our study's findings can contribute to our understanding of previous studies that utilized the SMT to measure individual differences.
+The relatively low reliability of all the SPE measures calls for attention when researchers are interested in measuring individual differences, such as in clinical settings or searching an association with data from questionnaires (Karvelis et al., 2023).
+Future research needs to exercise greater caution, such as following the standard practice of calculation and reporting of reliability in their results (Parsons et al., 2019).
+However, we found that the reliability results of existing studies focusing on individual-level aspects of SPE are generally satisfactory, reaching an acceptable level (e.g., Zhang et al., 2023; Liu et al., 2022).”

 Reviewer Comment 1.3— Introduction: The article starts with introducing SPE in reference to the “cocktail party effect”.
 However, this is a very different type of self-bias than the one typically observed in the matching task.
 This is especially important, because some recent studies found that different types of self-biases appear to be quite independent of each other, see e.g: Nijhof et al 2020 “No evidence for a common self-bias across cognitive domains”.

 Reply: Thank you for your valuable feedback regarding the introduction of our article and the distinction between self-bias observed in our study and other types of self-bias.